See, Think, Learn: A Self-Taught Multimodal Reasoner: Subjective Analysis

 \section{Subjective Analysis}

-To assess rationale quality, we conducted a subjective evaluation comparing rationales generated by STL and STaR for the LLaVA model.
+To assess rationale quality, we conducted a subjective evaluation comparing reasoning generated by STL and STaR for the LLaVA model.
 We randomly sampled 150 rationales per domain from questions both methods answered correctly and asked three annotators to compare them.
-Each annotator was shown the image, the corresponding question, and rationales from both methods, without knowing which model produced them.
-Annotators ranked the two rationales, and to ensure consistency, all assessed the same set of samples within each domain.
+Each annotator was shown the image, the corresponding question, and reasoning from both methods, without knowing which model produced them.
+Annotators ranked the two reasoning, and to ensure consistency, all assessed the same set of samples within each domain.
 Further details of the annotation procedure are provided in the Supplementary Material.

-On average, STL rationales were preferred 35\% more often than those from STaR.
+On average, STL reasoning were preferred 35\% more often than those from STaR.
 Figure \ref{fig:bar} summarizes these results, showing that across all domains, STL was consistently chosen more frequently.
 These findings demonstrate STL’s effectiveness in producing rationales that better align with human preferences and provide higher-quality reasoning compared to existing methods.